Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 ## Objective

-1) Define what should be considered as a "software" object in the scope of the French Open Science Monitor (Baromètre de la Science Ouverte : BSO)
+1) Define what should be considered as a "software" object in the scope of the French Open Science Monitor (Baromètre de la Science Ouverte, BSO)

 2) Define what should be considered as a "dataset" object in the scope of the BSO